CLASSIC COLOMBIA BIRDING TOUR: DETAILED ITINERARY

 As we climb up to El Dorado and as human influence diminishes and forest starts to predominate, we should soon find our first Santa Marta endemic, perhaps the attractive Santa Marta Brushfinch.
 On reaching lower subtropical elevations we shall start looking for four endemics that primarily inhabit this zone, the secretive Santa Marta Foliage-gleaner or equally tricky Santa Marta Tapaculo and the somewhat easier Santa Marta Antbird and White-lored Warbler.
 We will also keep a lookout for Sooty-capped Hermit and listen for the exquisite Rusty-breasted Antpitta, which we have a reasonable chance of seeing here.

-The very rare endemic Santa Marta Sabrewing has been recorded in the San Lorenzo area, but as it has never been reliably recorded on any birding tour to the massif, we are not going to hold out any hope for this one!
+An endemic that needs some luck to see is the tiny Santa Marta Woodstar.
+The very rare endemic Santa Marta Sabrewing has been recorded in the San Lorenzo area, but as it has never been reliably recorded on any birding tour to the massif, we are not going to hold out any hope for that one!

-Classic Colombia: Day 20 After devoting much of the day to the birds of the Sierra Nevada de Santa Marta, we shall begin our descent to Minca in the semi-arid foothills above the coastal town of Santa Marta, arriving in the late afternoon for an overnight stay.
+Classic Colombia: Day 20 After devoting much of the day to the birds of the Sierra Nevada de Santa Marta, we shall begin our descent to Minca, situated in the semi-arid foothills above the coastal town of Santa Marta, where we will stay overnight.
 As we descend we will look for some of the mid-elevation species.